How Social Media Is Transforming Insurance Company Practices

 “Insurance companies have long leveraged social platforms for marketing and brand building, but now they also are finding that social mediums furnish a bounty of data that can be used to improve the underwriting and claims process,” the publication writes.

-The advantage of using social media can work both ways, both to the benefit of the claimant and to the benefit of the insurance company.
-For instance, if you’ve just been involved in a car accident, you should definitely use your smart phone device to take some pictures, and use your voice recorder to describe the event that just unfolded.
+The advantage of using social media can work both ways, both for the benefit of the claimant and for the benefit of the insurance company.
+For instance, if you’ve just been involved in a car accident, you should definitely use your smartphone device to take some pictures and use your voice recorder to describe the event that just unfolded.
 Having just been in a car accident a few months ago, I can assure you that having the images uploaded to the online claim filing system for my car insurance company helped my claim move forward quickly in my favor.

 But conversely, insurance companies using social media can check the validity of claims in a type of surveillance scenario.
 Business Insurance notes an example where fraudulent claims can be uncovered by careless workers’ use of social media.
 For example, an insurance agent noted that a warehouse worker who filed a claim for an injured arm wrote on his social media about playing a rock show that upcoming weekend as a guitarist.
 After checking the guitar player/injured warehouse worker’s advertisement for the show on Myspace, the insurance company’s investigator took pictures of the fraudulent worker and subsequently denied the claim.

 Social media helps out insurance companies too, by lowering their marketing costs.
 Most insurance buyers find insurance companies on the Internet, seek out prices and policies, and then use that arsenal of information to work with a local agent or broker to actually buy the policy.
 This tends to happen more with complex life insurance products, or commercial casualty coverage, rather than more straightforward auto insurance purchased online.